msilaev/MLOps_example/README.md

 ### CI/CD with GitHub Actions

 The project uses GitHub Actions for continuous integration and deployment.
-The CI/CD pipeline is defined in

-ci-cd.yml

-.

-# Sentiment Analysis Project

-This project uses a CI/CD pipeline to automate the build, test, and deployment processes using GitHub Actions, Docker, and AWS.

-## CI/CD Pipeline

 The CI/CD pipeline is defined in `.github/workflows/ci-cd.yml` and includes the following steps:

 1. **Set up Python**: Installs Python 3.11.